dcdenison/OLED/README.md

 HelloWorld-OLED-u8g.ino

+6. Got the U8G2 library working!

+HelloWorld-u8g2.ino

-6. Leo updated and commented the brainybitssketch2.
+7. Leo updated and commented the brainybitssketch2.
 It is now LeoSketch3, above.

+Now LeoSketch4

+8. Started working with the Adafruit "Example" sketch.
+Making it loop, commenting things out.
+Got six of them.

+SS1306_128x64_12C_v6.ino

+9. Along the way, came across to excellent OLED tutorials.

+lastminuteengineers-oled.ino
+randomnerdtutorial-oled.ino

+10. And starting investigating whether scrolling is possible.

+InfoTicker1.ino
+scrollingtest-u8g.ino

+11. Also ordered a new Adafruit multiplexer.
+So I can compare the u8g multiplexer code, and the Adafruit multiplexer code.

 NEXT STEPS:

-1. See if we can add more workable OLEDs to the "brainy-bits" multiplexer.

-2. Try out U8G version 2, to see if we can get that running.

-3. Maybe compare the Adafruit library and the U8G library.

-4. Sort out my motley collection of OLEDs.

-Goal: Learn about OLEDs, and turn it into a workshop!
+1. Create more OLED sketches and hardware
+2. Add new OLEDs to existing multiplexer
+3. Try out Adafruit multiplexer
+4. Add eInk module
+5. Evaluate the collection of old, green and black displays